alphagov/finding-things-migration-checker/README.md

 # Finding Things Migration Checker

-Check that publishing-api, rummager links are in sync.
+The scripts in this repository compare [publishing api](https://github.com/alphagov/publishing-api) links with [rummager](https://github.com/alphagov/rummager) to know if both are in sync.

 ## fetch_publishing_api_links